Kevin McAuliffe City Softball League -

 player.
 If another female player is not present, then the Team Manager

-appropriate by the umpire, the individual who made the last out will then
+the umpire, the individual who made the last out will then be allowed to

-be allowed to become the courtesy runner.
-All courtesy runners must check
+become the courtesy runner.
+All courtesy runners must check in with the

 umpire's discretion to choose whether to call the courtesy runner as out.